commandblock2/LiquidBounce/WishList.md

 ------------------------|------------|----------
 NameTag that shows enchantment | Somewhat Medium | Low NameTag that shows entityID | Low | Medium
-Better Notification(Half transparent/Acrylic) | Somewhat Medium | Medium
+Better Notification(Half transparent/Acrylic) and use move the chats to notification | Somewhat Medium | Medium